helm/helm/docs/charts.md

 - A-Service
 - B-Service

-This is because the Kubernetes objects from all the charts are aggregrated into a single set; then sorted
+This is because when Helm installs/upgrades charts, the Kubernetes objects from the charts and all its dependencies are

+- aggregrated into a single set; then
-by type followed by name; and then created/updated in that order.
+- sorted by type followed by name; and then
+- created/updated in that order.

 Hence a single release is created with all the objects for the chart and its dependencies.

-The install order of types is given by the enumeration InstallOrder in kind_sorter.go (see [the Helm source file](https://github.com/kubernetes/helm/blob/master/pkg/tiller/kind_sorter.go#L26).
+The install order of Kubernetes types is given by the enumeration InstallOrder in kind_sorter.go (see [the Helm source file](https://github.com/kubernetes/helm/blob/master/pkg/tiller/kind_sorter.go#L26).

 ## Templates and Values